jyothishankit/COMS-672-project/README.md

 Check if python and pip are inside the env using "which pip" and "which python"<br>

 7. Run "pip install -r requirements.txt" <br>
-8. Run python -W ignore train.py<br> to begin training on 12 million rides and evaluation on the next 1 month of dataset.<br>
+8. Run "python -W ignore train.py" to begin training on 12 million rides and evaluation on the next 1 month of dataset.<br>